muskankhare/ICC_World_Cup_2023_Prediction-T12/README.md

 * **Data Source:** Utilizes ball-by-ball data from previous matches in the World Cup 2023 to build a comprehensive dataset.(deliveries.csv, matches.csv, points_table.csv)

-* **Methodology:**  Employs machine learning techniques to analyze historical performance data and create a predictive model for Virat Kohli’'s batting performance.
+* **Approach:**  Employs machine learning techniques to analyze historical performance data and create a predictive model for Virat Kohli’'s batting performance.

 * **ML techniques:**  Utilizing a diverse set of regression models, including Linear Regression, Random Forest Regressor, XGBoost Regressor, and MLP Regressor, with an added layer of optimization through hyperparameter tuning via GridSearchCV.